-The nuclear energy sector comprises the activities of producing nuclear energy, constructing nuclear reactors, storing and reprocessing radioactive waste, and supplying nuclear fuel or uranium.
+The nuclear energy sector comprises the activities of producing nuclear energy, constructing nuclear reactors, operating nuclear power plants, producing components essential for their running as well as storing and reprocessing radioactive waste, supplying nuclear fuel or uranium mining.

 Companies that generate more than 5% of their turnover in this sector are excluded.
-If the share of turnover cannot be determined in a reliable manner, the exclusion applies to those companies whose nuclear power generation capacity exceeds 5% of their total power generation capacity.
+The activities of nuclear waste treatment, decommissioning of nuclear power plants and site clearance don't fall within the scope of the exclusion.
+If the share of turnover cannot be determined in a reliable manner, the exclusion applies to those companies whose nuclear power generation capacity accounts for more than 5% of their total power generation capacity.
+In this case, the exclusion threshold will be more restrictive as it will only take into account the energy production activity of the company.

-1.7 Coal
+1.7 Thermal coal